robbert-harms/pyschematron/README.rst

 This is a library for Schematron validation in Python.

 Schematron is a formal schema language used to validate XML documents.
-A Schematron schema is defined as an XML containing various assertions used to validate an XML document.
+A Schematron schema is defined as an XML containing various assertions to validate an XML document.
 If the XML you wish to validate passes all the Schematron assertions, your XML is considered valid according to the Schematron schema.